forrest79/tbchatnotification/readme.txt

 HOW TO BUILD:
 =============
 Run build/build-xpi.bat on Windows or build/build-xpi.sh on Linux.
-You need only ZIP utilitily in your global path.
+You need only ZIP utility in your global path.

 HISTORY